kibuchijw/alx-system_engineering-devops/0x02-shell_redirections/README.md

 16. An executable that lists the number of times a grepped word appears with lines after it
 17. An executable that displays the lines that do not contain bin
 18. Display all files starting with a letter
+19. Replace all characters A and c with Z and e respectively